robinrodricks/FluentListView/README.md

-How can I put a button into a cell?[¶](#how-can-i-put-a-button-into-a-cell "Permalink to this headline")
+How can I put a button into a cell?
 -------------------------------------------------------------------------------------------------------------

 To make a button appear in a cell, set OLVColumn.IsButton to true.
 The column will then draw its aspect as a system-themed button (complete with hot highlighting).